 The UKPASS system (applications for a master's degree program) has its own peculiarities: there is no single registration fee for the application, but it is calculated individually for each institution - a specific amount will be shown to you on the screen when you register.
 Also there are no clear deadlines for receiving a response - consent or refusal: the programs are filled according to the degree of receipt of applications, so the institution chooses the time frame in which it is ready to notify you of its decision.

-Stay in the UK, especially long for the duration of training, is impossible without the registration of an appropriate visa.
-Usually the consular fee that you pay at the Embassy is 70 £ -90 £, and the fee for sending documents is 60 £ -80 £, a visa is made within 4-6 weeks.
+Staying in the UK, especially for a long period of study, is not possible without obtaining the appropriate visa.
+Usually the consular fee that you pay at the Embassy is 70 £ - 90 £, and the fee for sending documents is 60 £ - 80 £, a visa is made within 4-6 weeks.
 Note the main types of British visas:

 - Adult student visa (Tier 4 General student visa): for students over 16 years old, is for the entire duration of study in the UK